chaseabrown/Python-Text_Classifier/README.md

 *The data used for this project was sensitive, so I could not include it.
 Feel free to play around and try with your own data*

+Text Classification.html is a jupyter notebook with more details.